AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ### Request to create a public package {#create-public-package}

-Create a new package with public visibility by making a POST request to the `/transfer/pullRequest` endpoint.
+Create a new package with public availability by making a POST request to the `/transfer/pullRequest` endpoint.

 **API format**